ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 * Python 3.8+
 * DuckDB Python package (`duckdb`)

-On Debian/Fedora-based Linux distributions, you may use the following script to install these dependencies:
+On Linux, you may use the following script to install these dependencies:

 ```bash
 bin/sh/install-prerequisites.sh
 ```

-### Dependencies
+### SuiteSparse:GraphBLAS and LAGraph libraries

-The implementation depends on two C libraries:
+The implementation depends on two C libraries, SuiteSparse:GraphBLAS and LAGraph.
+We require very recent versions of these libraries, so it is best to compile them from their source code.

 1. To install [SuiteSparse:GraphBLAS v7.4.0+](https://github.com/DrTimothyAldenDavis/GraphBLAS), run: